Back to top

 • A lock screen specifically designed for sleeping users

-• Minimal design with bigger buttons, without unnecessary to minimise cognitive strain in sleeping users
+• Minimal design with bigger buttons, without unnecessary to minimise cognitive strain with sleeping users

 • Minimising disturbance to user’s sleep while listening to their favourite podcasts